-1. A pressure exchanger comprising a rotor having a plurality of radially extending partitions about the periphery thereof to form a plurality of cells which are open at opposite sides of the rotor, a stator having a wall adjacent each side of the rotor, each wall having ducts therein communicating with the openings in the cells, the ducts in a first wall defining delivery ducts and those in the second wall defining receiving ducts and being in operative alignment with each other, means for supplying scavenging gas at a low pressure to a first delivery duct, means for supplying scavenging gas at a high pressure to a second delivery duct, a low pressure pre-scavenging receiving duct in the second wall between the high and low pressure scavenging receiving ducts and substantially opposite a wall portion between the high and low pressure scavenging delivery ducts.

-2. A pressure exchanger comprising a rotor having a plurality of radially extending partitions about the periphery thereof to form a plurality of cells which are open at opposite sides of the rotor, a stator having a wall adjacent each side of the rotor, each wall having ducts therein communicating with the openings in the cells, the ducts 75 in a first wall defining delivery ducts and those in the second wall defining receiving ducts and being in operative alignment with each other, means for supplying scavenging gas at a low pressure to a first delivery duct, means for supplying scavenging gas at a high pressure to a second delivery duct, a low pressure pre-scavenging duct in the first wall between the high and low pressure scavenging delivery ducts, said pre-scavenging duct being smaller than and in alignment with a portion of the low pressure scavenging receiving duct and in communication with the cells.

-3. A pressure exchanger as in claim 2 in combination with a low pressure pre-scavenging receiving duct in the second wall between the high and low pressure scavenging receiving ducts and substantially opposite a wall portion between the high and low pressure scavenging delivery ducts.
+- 1. In a pressure exchanger, a rotor having a plurality of cells arranged peripherally thereof and opening on opposite sides of the rotor, and walls on opposite sides of said rotor each having at least one duct communicating with the openings of the cells, the duct in the first wall being supplied with gas for delivery to the cells and the duct in the second wall receiving gas from said cells, the ducts in the two opposite walls being in operative alignment, whereby the cells in their passage from one duct to the other will be suddenly closed at least at one end to set up a wave in the cell which is then reflected from the opposite end, and means for neutralizing said reflection comprising a further duct communicating with the one end of the cell and a supply of gas thereto at a pressure sufficient to neutralize said reflection and prevent further reflection from said one end. - 2.
+A pressure exchanger comprising a rotor having a plurality of radially extending partitions about the periphery thereof to form a plurality of cells which are open at opposite sides of the rotor, a stator having a wall adjacent each side of the rotor, each wall having ducts therein communicating with the openings in the cells, the ducts in a first wall defining delivery ducts and those in the second wall defining receiving ducts and being substantially in operative alignment with each other, means for supplying scavenging gas at a low pressure to a first delivery duct, means for supplying scavenging gas at a high pressure to a second delivery duct, a low pressure pre-scavenging receiving duct in the second wall between high and low pressure scavenging receiving ducts in the second wall and substantially opposite a wall portion between the high and low pressure scavenging delivery ducts, the wall portion between the low pressure pre-scavenging receiving duct and the high pressure scavenging receiving duct facing said cells and being .2 to .8 of the width between cell walls, such that no undesirable pressure pulse is formed by momentary flow from the high pressure receiving duct to a cell faced by the wall portion, whereby reflections are prevented. - 3.
+A pressure exchanger comprising a rotor having a plurality of radially extending partitions about the periphery thereof to form a plurality of cells which are open at opposite sides of the rotor, a stator having a wall adjacent each side of the rotor, each wall having ducts therein communicating with the openings in the cells, the ducts in a first wall defining delivery ducts and those in the second wall defining receiving ducts and being substantially in operative alignment with each other, means for supplying scavenging gas at a low pressure to a first delivery duct, means for supplying scavenging gas at a high pressure to a second delivery duct, a low pressure pre-scavenging duct in the first wall between the high and low pressure scavenging delivery ducts, said pre-scavenging duct being smaller than and 15 in alignment with a portion of the low pressure scavenging receiving duct and in communication with the cells, the wall portion between the low pressure pre-scavenging duct and the low pressure scavenging delivery duct facing said cells and being .1 to .8 of the width between cell walls such that no rarefaction pulse is produced within the cell faced by the wall portion due to momentary flow from the cell to the low pressure delivery duct, whereby reflections are prevented.